 “Repo rate” reduction - Tax implications

-The South African Reserve Bank reduced the “repo rate” (the benchmark interest rate at which the Reserve Bank lends money to other banks) by 100 basis points (i.e., 1%) on 20 March 2020, 100 basis points effective 15 April 2020 and 50 basis points on 22 May 2020 in response to the coronavirus (COVID-19) pandemic.
+The South African Reserve Bank reduced the “repo rate” (the benchmark interest rate at which the Reserve Bank lends money to other banks) by 100 basis points (i.e., 1%) on 20 March 2020, 100 basis points effective 15 April 2020, 50 basis points on 22 May 2020 and 25 basis points on 24 July 2020 in response to the coronavirus (COVID-19) pandemic.
 Provisions contained in the Income Tax Act 58 of 1962 rely on or make reference to the repo rate in the determination of the taxable income of a taxpayer:

 - The reduction in the repo rate could have significant implications on the calculation of the interest limitations provided for in sections 23M and 23N (sections that add back otherwise deductible interest expenditure when the amount exceeds the limitation calculated).

 - Recent budget proposals indicate that tax treatment of interest deductions and other financial payments are a focus area for the South African Revenue Service (SARS).
 In this regard, taxpayers need to consider repo rate movements when preparing various tax calculations (including but not limited to thin capitalization or section 23M and 23N calculations).

 VAT implications for landlords with rental income reductions